 Digital marketing has evolved rapidly.
 From social media and email to consumer insights and analytics, digital marketing provides more opportunities than ever.

-Do you need help building a digital marketing strategy?
-Every great digital marketing initiative starts with a powerful digital marketing strategy behind it.
-Surprisingly, 49% of organizations don’t have a clearly defined digital marketing strategy.
+How can you take advantage of all digital marketing has to offer?
+Every digital marketing initiative starts with a powerful digital marketing strategy behind it.
+However, 49% of organizations don’t have a clearly defined digital marketing strategy.
 Without a defined strategy in place, your plan loses purpose and team members will have difficulty understanding how their tasks tie to the larger objective.

 Don’t be a part of the 49% that is unequipped.
-Whether it’s your first time or one hundredth time building a digital marketing strategy, our tips will help you build a strong foundation for your marketing team.
+Whether it’s your first or 100th time developing a digital marketing strategy, our tips will help you build a strong foundation for your marketing team.

-A digital marketing strategy is your plan of action to achieve a goal, which includes a series of online marketing activities.
+A digital marketing strategy is your plan of action to achieve a business goal through online marketing channels.
 It focuses on explaining the what and the why behind what you're trying to accomplish.
-For example, when determining your digital marketing strategy, you want to ask yourself the following questions:
+When determining your digital marketing strategy, you want to ask yourself the following questions:

 Have you ever heard of the digital marketing trifecta?
-The digital marketing trifecta highlights different areas that contribute to your digital marketing strategy.
+It highlights different areas that contribute to your digital marketing efforts.
 The trifecta is broken down into three categories: earned, owned, and paid media.

 Earned media includes article mentions, social media shares, reposts, and reviews.

-Owned media includes websites, mobile sites, blog sites, and social media channels.
+Owned media includes your brand’s websites, mobile sites, blog sites, and social media channels.

-Paid media includes pay per click ads, display ads, retargeting ads, paid influencers, paid content promotion, and social media ads.
+Paid media includes pay-per-click (PPC) ads, display ads, retargeting ads, paid influencers, paid content promotion, and social media ads.

 Now that you’ve familiarized yourself with the digital marketing trifecta, it’s time to dive deeper into the digital marketing mix.
-The digital marketing mix includes the following:
+The digital marketing mix includes the following tactics:

-Your company website is your home base on the internet.
+Website marketing: Your company website is your home base on the internet.
 It deserves to get as much attention as possible and needs to have a unique web design to stand out from the crowd.
-You website directly reflects your brand and company.
-It’s one of the first places prospects visit when they want to learn more about your company and product.
+Your landing pages are one of the first places potential customers visit when they want to learn more about your company and product.

-We can’t forget about the mobile experience, especially when up to 70% of internet traffic comes from mobile devices.
-Any time you’re thinking about doing anything digital marketing-related, always think about how it looks and feels on mobile.
+Mobile experience: We can’t forget about the mobile experience, especially when up to 70% of internet traffic comes from mobile devices.
+Any time you’re thinking about doing anything related to digital marketing, consider how it will look and feel on mobile.
 You want your mobile experience to be as flawless as your desktop experience.

 With the digital marketing mix in your back pocket, let’s get started on building your digital marketing strategy.